SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 In a second step adding an UI Layer based on Bloc is left to the reader following for example the tutorial.

-### Miner
+### Minesweeper

-Game field composition: The field contains free places and bombs.
-Free places display the number of adjacent bombs or if they contain a bomb (marked by the user).
+Game field: The field is composed of cells: a cell may be clean or suspected to contain a bomb.
+At the beginning the status of a cell status is unknown or closed.
+Once a cell is open, a clean cell displays the number of its adjacent bombs.
+Using this information closed cells can be tagged as suspected to contain a bomb.

 Goal: The use should identify the bombs using hints based on the number of adjacents bomb in the 8 directions.